GoBots: Releases

-Others

 Media

 Hanna-Barbera produced a cartoon series called Challenge of the GoBots to promote the toy line, which ran for 65 22-minute episodes from 1984 to 1985.
 In 1986, soon after the end of the Challenge of the Gobots television series, the Gobots co-starred with the Rock Lords in an animated feature film GoBots: Battle of the Rock Lords, again produced by Hanna-Barbera.

 In 1984, two Gobot children's books were published by Golden Books, an imprint of Western Publishing.
 The books, titled War of the Gobots and Gobots on Earth, were written by Robin Snyder and illustrated by Steve Ditko, and chronicled the origins of the Gobots.
 The Gobots were also featured in the 1986 book Collision Course Comet - Robo Machine Featuring The Challenge Of The Gobots and the 1985 book The Wagner Sirens-Robo Machine Featuring The Challenge Of The Gobots, both of which were published by Egmont Books.

 The closest thing to a Gobot comic book was the Gobots Magazine, produced by Telepictures Publishing.
 This included a short comic strip, based on the Challenge of the GoBots cartoon continuity, as well as features on real-life robots, quiz pages and the like.
 It ran quarterly from winter 1986 to winter 1987, managing five issues.
 Unlike the Transformers comics, it was aimed at a very young readership.

-In the UK, a Robo Machines comic strip was produced, using many of the characters from the Gobot line, but following a different continuity than the cartoon.
+In the UK, a Robo Machines comic strip was produced.
+The comic used many of the characters from the Gobot line, but following a different continuity than the cartoon.
 This was written by Tom Tully, and ran in the second volume of Eagle from November 1984 to July 1985.
 After Fleetway discontinued their licence agreement, the property was leased to World Distributors, who produced annuals following the cartoon continuity in 1986 and 1987.

 A Gobots video game was released in 1986 by Ariolasoft for the Commodore 64, Amstrad CPC, and ZX Spectrum computer formats.
 Gobots software for other computers, home video game systems or coin-operated arcade game systems is unknown at this time.

 It was announced that Hasbro has applied for a new Go-Bots trademark (this is not a renewal) under "distribution of motion pictures, ongoing television programs" and "Toys, games and playthings, namely, toy vehicles and accessories for use therewith.

 In October 2018, IDW began publishing a Go-Bots mini series written and illustrated by Tom Scioli.